 The volume of the waterfall at Gullfoss can vary 20 fold between seasons

-Service by the tourist attraction
+Service at the tourist attraction

 Even as early as the late 19th century, Gullfoss became a tourist attraction.
 Possibly one of the first natural wonders that visitors had to see and experience.
 Explorers that came to Iceland usually advertised the waterfall as one of the most exciting places to visit in Iceland.
 So Gullfoss early became one of our main attractions.
 It wasn’t until the last two decades that the number of visitors explodes.
 Accordingly, Icelanders and people responsible for the region around the waterfall developed the area for both service and safety.
 Today the area around Gullfoss is in good condition to accept thousands of visitors every day.
 There are good food and restroom service.
 The paths are great for viewing both at the upper and lower level.

 Gullfoss in late winter when the volume is at minimum and the blue color is quite visible

 Like many places in Iceland Gullfoss has its folklore